Throughout the engineering on this project, we’ve thought of Kaleido as a Platform… but what makes it that?

 Importantly we don’t think we’re done either.
 We will continue to improve and iterate.

-In Kaleido we’ve been bringing up and tearing down Kubernetes clusters of 60+ VMs, multiple times a day, and driving workloads mining thousands of Etheruem transactions per second.
+In Kaleido we’ve been bringing up and tearing down Kubernetes clusters of 60+ VMs, multiple times a day, and driving workloads mining thousands of Ethereum transactions per second.
 At our peak testing so far has exploited nearly 250 VCPUs and 1TB of memory, as well as 100MB/s of I/O bandwidth writing chain data.

 AWS has been a role model to us for just the kind of Cloud acceleration we want to offer our customers.